tldr-pages/tldr/pages/common/xzcat.md

 `xzcat --decopress {{path/to/file}}`

-- Test compressed file integrity:
+- Test the integrity of a specific archive:

 `xzcat --test {{path/to/archive.xz}}`